bazookaCodes/cs2-executes-plugin/README.md

 [Executes](https://github.com/zwolof/cs2-executes)

-- This was the original executes plugin I found and inspired me to get working.
+- This was the inspiration for me to get started and I'm using much of the round handling and weapons allocation from this plugin.

 [Retakes](https://github.com/B3none/cs2-retakes)

-- I used a lot of underlying functionality from this really complete plugin.
+- I looked to this plugin for the visual spawn indicators and handling activating warmup mode for the debug menu.

 [Matchzy](https://github.com/shobhit-pathak/MatchZy)

-- I pulled the grenade throwing system out of this practice plugin.
+- I adapted the grenade spawning and projectile math from the practice mode of this plugin.